The University of Wisconsin-Eau Claire

 • We provide personal enrichment programming for the community.

-We believe in spreading the power of education no matter what stage of life you are in or where you want to go.
+We believe in the power of education no matter what stage of life you are in or where you want to go.

 Information about current offerings may be obtained from the Office of Continuing Education at 715-836-3636, or toll-free 866-893-2423.